SimonBourdareau/barcodeNinja/README.md

 ## Citation

 If barcodeNinja is useful in your work, please cite it.
-This code is for non-commercial / academic research only.
+This code is for non-commercial use / academic research only.
+Do not use it for diagnostics purposes.

 ## Credits